The Northern Mockingbird Nesting Habits, Diet, Breeding Behaviors

 Northern Mockingbird Call

-The mockingbird's song is a melodious medley of various sounds, imitations, and original compositions.
+The mockingbird's song is made of various sounds, imitations, and original compositions.

 It is typically a long, complex sequence of phrases, each repeated several times before transitioning to a new phrase.